troutscoper/chungus-box/README.md

       # media root (optional but helpful for testing/moves)
       - /chungus/media:/media
 ```
-# Conclusion
+## Final Notes on this Stack

 Those are all of the apps required for minimal functionality.
 Once you download and get all of them set up, the interaction between the apps is as simple as setting API keys in the right places and mapping where you want your downloads to go.
 Each applications installation page will have a much better description of this, but for the most part many of them can be set up by just inputting the things that look like they should be input.
 If you want to add anything else to this server, this is a good baseline.

-Enjoy!
+# Connecting Outside the House

+I use [Tailscale](https://tailscale.com/) to connect outside my house.
+It's incredibly easy to set up by [following the instructions for Linux here](https://tailscale.com/download/linux).
+This is useful if you're the one able to set it up, but isn't if you're trying to give access to people who aren't as good with technology.

+I have a seperate dashboard on Homarr with Tailscale IPs to use for connectivity, for the most part I'm just hitting Jellyfin outside the house, and maybe an SSH if I'm feeling fancy.